shengwu/django-projectbuilder/README.md

     python djangobuilder.py --path ~/new_project --debug

-If you add the optional `--jinja2` argument, your project will be created using Jinja2 as the default Templating engine using Coffin as the adapter
+If you add the optional `--jinja2` argument, your project will be created using Jinja2 as the default Templating engine with Coffin as the adapter

     python djangobuilder.py --path ~/new_project --jinja2